 Gluten-free – Lentils are naturally gluten-free!

-Meal prep and freezer-friendly – This black masoor daal can be portioned into single-serve or meal-sized containers and frozen for up to three months.
+Meal prep and freezer-friendly – This black masoor daal can be portioned into single-serve or meal-sized containers and stored in the freezer for up to three months.

 Spices: Red chili powder, turmeric, and salt.